Craigharrison79/MS1-Dental-Clinic/README.md

 ### User Stories:

-A user would split into two main types - Someone  who is looking a dentist and an existincustomer.
+A user would split into two main types:

+- Someone who is looking for a dentist.
-New Customer is then break down into two categories - new to the area or need help with an issue.
+    - New Customer is then break down into a far  two more categories:
+        - New to the area.
+        - Needs help with an issue.
+- Existing customer.

 - #### New Customer Goals

-- Need Help
+- Needs Help?

     - To get hold of someone fast on the phone.
-	- Which service you provide.
+	- Which service they provide.
 	- Testimonial and show of work.
+(Which at the time of building the site the owner doesn't have permit to view on the site.)

 - Move to the area

 	- Location of a client (close to home or work).
-	- Which service you provide.
+	- Which service they provide.
 	- Testimonial and show of work.
+(Which at the time of building the site the owner doesn't have permit to view on the site.)
 	- Contact point.
-	- How the clinic looks.
+	- The look of the clinic.

 - #### Existing Customer Goals

-	- Need contact information to check appointment or cancel.
+	- Need contact information to check appointment or cancelltion.
-	- Find out the address or location (maybe the second visit).
+	- Find out the address or location (maybe it's a second visit).
-	- Book an appointment
+	- Book an appointment.
 	- Maybe link to any information site eg surgeons or insurance/government protocols on payment.

 # Design